 Oh, Jeff Sessions hadn't recused himself from Uranium One.

-I'm like, okay, we did that on November third, and we were reporting it even before that.
+I'm like, okay, we did that on November 3rd, and we were reporting it even before that.

-Also, uh Greg Jarrett is with us, Fox News legal analysts.
+Also, Greg Jarrett is with us, Fox News legal analyst.

-Is there anything, Peter, that I'm missing here in terms of how this is all literally boomerang back in his o the 2018 we could call the year of the boomerang.
+Is there anything, Peter, that I'm missing here in terms of how this is all literally boomerang back in 2018 we could call the year of the boomerang?

-Well, no, I think I think you're exactly right, Sean.
+Well, no, I think you're exactly right, Sean.

-They tried in twenty sixteen to get the Obama Department of Justice to give them subpoena power and the other tools to really give it a thorough vetting.
+They tried in 2016 to get the Obama Department of Justice to give them subpoena power and the other tools to really give it a thorough vetting.

-Uh so as it stands right now, we've only looked at one side of this question of Russia ties, uh the Trump side.
+So as it stands right now, we've only looked at one side of this question of Russia ties, the Trump side.

-Uh no evidence is is developed there that's that's compelling in any way.
+No evidence has developed there that's compelling in any way.

 And I think from the beginning, what we wanted is consistency and looking at all the facts.